mnot/I-D/httpbis-alt-svc/draft.md

-TLS Server Name Indication (SNI) {{RFC6066}} was introduced to avoid a requirement for a 1:1 mapping between origin hostnames and IP addresses (in light of IP address exhaustion), in a manner similar to the Host header in HTTP/1.
+TLS Server Name Indication (SNI) {{RFC6066}} was introduced to avoid a requirement for a 1:1 mapping between origin hostnames and IP addresses (in light of IPv4 address exhaustion), in a manner similar to the Host header in HTTP/1.

 However, there are still clients in common use that do not send SNI.
 As a